lye/iduot/ISA.md

  * program counter; used for next operation.
  * stack pointer; expected to be used for stack operations.
- * stack segment; effectively current thread id.
+ * stack segment; effectively current task id.
  * memory segment; modifies load/write address src/destination.
  * carry register; special register set/read by various instructions.
  * zero register; always 0, cannot be written to.